How to Speed Up Your Social Security Disability Claim

 It can take years to get a final decision on your application for Social Security disability benefits.
 You may be able to reduce some of the delay by doing things like accurately completing all the required paperwork, responding quickly to any Social Security requests for information, and getting your own medical records together and submitting them early in the process.

 Much of the usual delay comes from waiting for an ALJ hearing.
 (If you are denied benefits after you submit your initial application, you'll probably have to request a Social Security hearing and hope that the judge will grant you benefits.)
 Waiting times for hearings vary from region to region.
-For instance, in July 2013, the average wait from hearing request to hearing was five months in Shreveport, Louisiana, but in the same month, the average wait in Macon, Georgia was 17 months.
+For instance, in 2016, the average wait from hearing request to hearing was just over 12 months in Boston, Massachusetts, while the average wait in Brooklyn, New York was over two years.

 Here are some more ways to speed up your disability application.